shmurthy08/ImageCaptionGenerator/README.md

 ## Replicating Findings

-Refer to the proposal pdf document to understand overarching architecture and approach.
+Refer to the proposal pdf document, that is linked at the bottom of this README, to understand overarching architecture and approach.

 ## Important Prequisities